-Like their Price Match Policy, they have a few exclusions and other specifics that you can read about here.
+Like their Price Match Policy, they have a few exclusions.

 I am an avid online shopper, and one way that I have saved TONS of money is by shopping through Ebates.
 The screenshot below is from my actual Ebates account last month: